lzukw/WirelessDisplayClient/WirelessDisplayClientGUI/README.md

   `Views/MainWindow.xaml.cs` is called 'code-behind' for the 'view'.
 - `ViewModels/MainWindowViewModel.cs`: The so called 'viewmodel' for the view.
-  See [Views and ViewModels](http://avaloniaui.net/docs/quickstart/mvvm#views-and-viewmodels) for a good explanation for the idea behind 'views' and  their 'viewmodel', and co called 'bindings' between them.
+  See [Views and ViewModels](http://avaloniaui.net/docs/quickstart/mvvm#views-and-viewmodels) for a good explanation for the idea behind 'views' and  their 'viewmodel', and so called 'bindings' between them.
 - The `Models`-folder is not used in this project, since there is no data to be managed.

 The following files were created:

-- `App.config`: An xml-File containting key-value-pairs, that can easily be read by `System.Configuration.ConfigurationManager.AppSettings`.
+- `App.config`: An xml-File containting key-value-pairs, which can easily be read by `System.Configuration.ConfigurationManager.AppSettings`.
 This is done in `App.xaml.cs`.
 - The folder `Services` containing:
   * `IWDCServciceProvider.cs`
-  * `WDCServiceProviderBase.cs`
+  * `WDCSercviceProviderGeneric.cs`
-  * Concrete classes inheriting from `WDCServiceProviderBase.cs`. (for now only `WDCSercviceProviderGeneric.cs`).
   * `WDCSercviceException.cs`

 ## Service

-The background-work is performed by the classes defined in the folder `Services`.
+The background-work is performed by the classes defined in the folder [Services].

-`WDCSercviceException` is the type of exceptions thrown by the classes in the `Services`-folder.
+`WDCSercviceException` is the type of exceptions thrown by the classes in the [Services]-folder.

 The provided services are declared as methods and properties of the interface `IWDCServciceProvider`: